 Routers support different Wi-Fi standards that are improved as the years pass by.
 The most in-demand Wi-Fi standards for routers in the marketplace today are B, G, N, and AC.
 The main difference between each of these is the transfer rate.
 For example, wireless B has a transfer rate of 11mbps while wireless G has a Wi-Fi speed of 54mbps.

 If you have a slow Wi-Fi connection, try to reboot the router that should speed things for you.
 Simply detach the wire from your router and connect it a couple of seconds after.
 If it doesn’t work for you, the best possible solution would be to purchase a new device.

 If you have purchased a new device, but still encountering problems regarding your Wi-Fi speed, the issue might be with the positioning of the router.
-Signals tend to travel in an outward direction, so it’s best to place the router in a place that covers the entire house radius instead of placing it at the corner of your home.
+Signals tend to travel in an outward direction, so it’s best to place the router at the centre of your home as it broadcasts signals 360 degrees, to cover the entire house radius instead of placing it at the corner of your home.

 To establish a connection to the internet, a network adapter is needed, which is supported by network drivers.
 Generally, Windows automatically updates these drivers monthly to ensure you have the best possible driver free from bugs.
 However, there may be times when these wireless drivers can go missing or become incompatible with your hardware consequently, leading to Wi-Fi connectivity issues.